 4-week NEH Summer Institute for College and University Teachers

 Museums: Humanities in the Public Sphere NEH Summer Institute has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
-Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities, UC Santa Cruz, or Georgetown University.
+Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities, The Humanities Institute at UC Santa Cruz, or Georgetown University.